 To request a health insurance waiver, please fill out the Health Insurance Waiver Request form, and send the form, along with a copy of your health insurance card, to tammy.meyers@marquette.edu.

-Marquette University has established a health insurance plan for our international students and scholars and J-2 dependents.
-The plan is managed by UnitedHealthcare Student Resources.
-Enrollment in the plan, beginning with entry into the United States with a Marquette University Form I-20 or DS-2019, is automatic and mandatory.
+The Marquette international student group insurance plan is managed by UnitedHealthcare Student Resources.
 A detailed description of the plan is available on the Marquette Risk Management website.
 (See links for International Student and Scholar Health Insurance.)

 The plan provides coverage for vision and dental services for minor children only.
 It does not provide these services for persons 18 years of age or older.